SuperOfficeDocs/superoffice-docs/docs/api/sales/saint/counters.md

 This updates the `CounterValue` for the `contact_id` in the sale with `saleStatus` = 1 and `saleStatus` = 4 (all).

-Sales are grouped into amount-classes, depending on the value (in the base currency) of the sale.
+Sales are grouped into amount classes, depending on the value (in the base currency) of the sale.

 Assume the sale falls into amount-class 2.